Gluten Free Witbier from Holidaily Brewing

 Holidaily Brewing Buckwit Belgian

-The Holidaily Brewing Buckwit Belgian beer pours with a straw yellow hue and a substantial head that takes absolutely forever to bubble away so I can finish pouring my glass.
+The Holidaily Brewing Buckwit Belgian beer pours with a tuscany yellow color and a substantial head that takes absolutely forever to bubble away, even if you pour it somewhat gently.
 Something I’ve noticed lately…gluten free breweries (in general, not just Holidaily) are really dialing in the protein balance these days to achieve these remarkable heads.
 Not many gluten free beers are pouring flat these days.
 Soooo different than just a few years ago.

 The taste is slightly toasty, and carries light orange tones.
 This beer has a gentle warmth to it…the kind of warmth you get when you add a bit of turmeric to red meat, subtle.
 Very subtle.
 Perhaps imparted from the coriander.

-The Buckwit Belgian is brewed on a base of buckwheat, millet, and rice.
-The bready flavor of the millet stands out most to me.
-The beer’s body is light and refreshing for a hot summer day.
+The Buckwit Belgian used to be brewed on a base of buckwheat, millet, and rice, but the 2020 recipe omits the rice malt, sticking solely to millet and buckwheat.
+Holidaily’s assortment of millet malts used gives the beer’s malt background a gentle bready quality.
+The beer’s body is light-ish and refreshing for a hot summer day.
 But not in that sharp, bubbles to the nose kind-of-way.
 Again, it’s super soft on the palate.
 It just glides right down the throat.